Hillel the Scribe Communications

 Daniel Gordis, Saving Israel: The author lays out the well-known and lesser-known challenges Israel faces, and some of the solutions themselves seem equally daunting.
 Surely, one (or several) of the solutions will keep this great country on track to even greater flourishing.

-Deborah Lipstadt, The Eichmann Trial: Published a half-century following the landmark trial of the notorious Nazi war criminal, the slim book provides important context and depth.
-The author also covers the theme of Holocaust denial, an area with which, unfortunately, the historian-professor is all too familiar, having successfully defeated a suit brought in England by a Holocaust denier.
+eborah Lipstadt, The Eichmann Trial: Published a half-century following the landmark trial of the notorious Nazi war criminal, the slim book provides important context.
+The professor-author also discusses Holocaust denial, with which she's familiar, having successfully defeated a suit brought in England by a Holocaust denier.

 A.B.
 Yehoshua, A Woman in Jerusalem: A novel with a strong morality lesson: Do the right thing even when someone above you forces you into it -- and go the literal and figurative "extra mile" to get it done.